 SI-34.
 "Issue: They have not discussed the creation of a more restrictive building envelope, simply mentioning their theoretical development plan.
-They have also not located the house on Lot 1 in particular as close as possible to Taylors Lane, as the house could be moved roughly 20 feet closer to the road per the zoning restrictions."
+They have also not located the house on Lot 1in particular as close as possible to Taylors Lane, as the house could be moved roughly 20 feet closer to the road per the zoning restrictions."

-Building envelopes have been added to all of the subdivision alternatives in the FEIS.
-The proposed building envelopes for the new lots, Lot 1 and Lot 3, are defined by the zoning setbacks for the front and side yards, and by the 100' freshwater wetland buffer line in the rear.
-Since in all cases the 100' wetland buffer line is significantly more restrictive than the rear yard zoning setback, in the Applicant's opinion the use of the wetland buffer line as a "building envelope" is adequate to protect the resources on these two lots.
+In the FEIS Proposed Action (Exhibits 1 and 1a) and FEIS Exhibit 4, the proposed building envelopes for the new lots, Lot 1 and Lot 3, are defined by the zoning setbacks for the front and side yards, and by a 30 foot setback from the 100' freshwater wetland buffer line in the rear.
+The 100' wetland buffer line is significantly more restrictive than the rear yard zoning setback applicable in the R-15 District.
+To further protect the resources on these two lots, the building envelopes have been further reduced by 30 feet from the wetland buffer boundary.
 Furthermore, the FEIS Proposed Action proposes to limit floor area ratios of the future single family dwellings on the two new lots by a calculation of the land area outside of the wetland buffer, rather than the total lot area.
 In addition, the maximum build-out for a 3-lot subdivision was studied as an alternative at DEIS Exhibit V.D.1.